supleed2/EIE4-FYP/writeup.md

 # Acknowledgements

 I would like to thank Dr Ed Stott for his time and patience in the many meetings it took to discuss this project, as well as his guidance in architectural decisions that impacted the entire project.
-Without this insight, much more time may have been spend investigating alternatives and this project may not have reached a Proof-of-Concept stage that is useful for future students of the 3rd Year Embedded Systems module..
+Without this insight, much more time may have been spend investigating alternatives and this project may not have reached a Proof-of-Concept stage that is useful for future students of the 3rd Year Embedded Systems module.

+I would also like to thank my friends and family for their support and encouragement throughout the project, especially my peers who stayed up late with me as we worked on our projects together.

 # Abstract